Break out the bike, skateboard, rollerblades, because Spring is here!

-No doubt your kids are eager to dust off their sports equipment and getting active outside again.
+No doubt your kids are eager to dust off their sports equipment and get outside again.
 And since April is facial protection month, we want to be sure they hit the pavement (so to speak!) safely.
-Let’s explore!

-In recreational sports where research has been conducted for years to determine safety rates, helmet use has been estimated to reduce head injury risk by 85 percent.
-With those kinds of numbers, you’d have to be silly not make sure your child never leaves the house without one.
+In recreational sports, where research has been conducted for years to determine safety rates, helmet use has been estimated to reduce head injury risk by 85 percent.
+With that percentage, you’d be silly not to ensure your child wears a helmet.

 Here’s a great guide from the Consumer Product Safety Commission that covers the exact type of helmet that should be worn for a host of sports, along with general instructions on how to obtain a proper fit.

 The American Dental Association estimates “a full third of all dental injuries are sports related… and that, the use of a mouthguard can prevent more than 200,000 oral injuries to the mouth each year.”

-If your kids are involved in any sort of sport activity where contact with another player - or the ground - is possible, you'll want to ask your dentist about obtaining a custom-made mouth guard.
+If your kids are involved in any sort of sport where contact with another player - or the ground - is possible, you'll want to ask your dentist about obtaining a custom-made mouth guard.

 Essentially, a custom mold is made of the teeth, and the resulting product is a guard that fits the mouth and teeth like a tailored suit would fit your little one’s body.
 Variations in the preparation and specifications of custom guards are dependent on the type of sports they're involved in, as well as their age and overall dental health.